 The most common type of brain cancer in adults is metastatic brain tumors.
 While systemic treatment for these tumors is improving, the outcomes for patients who develop brain cancer have not.
 Once tumors metastasize to the brain, outcomes are worse for patients.
 Dr. Chaichana's lab attempts to prevent tumors from spreading to the brain and to develop nontoxic, targeted cellular therapy for those that do.

-- Recipient, Center for Regenerative Medicine Investigator Award, Mayo Clinic, 2018
+- Investigator Award, Center for Regenerative Medicine (now the Center for Regenerative Biotherapeutics), Mayo Clinic, 2018

-- Recipient, Passano Physician Scientist Award, Johns Hopkins, 2015
+- Passano Physician Scientist Award, Johns Hopkins, 2015